J0LGER/bloghub/_posts/2023-12-21-Disovering-Hidden-Sqli-Sinks-With-CodeQL.md

 - orderBy
 - sortOrder

-These parameters are often called Pagination Parameters in the Development world, they also indicate a possible query execution.
+These parameters are often called Pagination Parameters in the Development domain, they also indicate a possible query execution.

 ```java
 @GET